BJP's Yuvraj Singh wins Hamirpur bypoll | Devdiscourse

-BJP candidate Yuvraj Singh on Friday won the bypoll to the Hamirpur assembly seat by a margin of over 17,846 votes, defeating his nearest rival Samajwadi Party candidate Manoj Prajapati.
+BJP candidate Yuvraj Singh on Thursday won the bypoll to the Hamirpur seat by a margin of over 17,846 votes, defeating his nearest rival Samajwadi Party candidate Manoj Prajapati.
 Singh secured 74,374 votes, while Prajapati got 56,528 votes, the Election Commission said.

-In the bypoll on September 23, 51 percent polling was recorded.
+In the bypoll on September 23, 51 per cent polling was recorded.
 The by-election in this seat was necessitated due to the disqualification of Bharatiya Janata Party (BJP) MLA Ashok Kumar Singh Chandel following his conviction in a murder case.
+PTI ABN

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)